Cape Town Coastal Regions - Where to Go

-Lakeside is a quiet suburb in the Southern Peninsula, a half hour drive from Cape Town's city centre.
-Its major attraction is its proximity to Muizenburg Beach, Cape Town’s most popular surfing destination, but there are several excellent hiking trails that begin in the area too.
+Lakeside is a quiet suburb in the Southern Peninsula, a half-hour drive from Cape Town’s city centre.
+Its major attraction is its proximity to Muizenberg Beach, Cape Town’s most popular surfing destination, but there are several excellent hiking trails that begin in the area too.

-The more upmarket accommodation in Lakeside is scattered on the lower slopes of the rugged Muizenburg Mountains, offering expansive views of False Bay and distant mountain ranges.
+The more upmarket accommodation in Lakeside is scattered on the lower slopes of the rugged Muizenberg Mountains, offering expansive views of False Bay and distant mountain ranges.

 Set next to the world-famous V&A Waterfront, fashionable Granger Bay lies on the Atlantic Ocean and has its own private marina.
 Its on-the-coast location provides this city suburb with excellent views of Robben Island and Table Bay which, together with its collection of bars and restaurants, makes it a popular spot for sunset cocktails in Cape Town.